Skid Steer Loaders & Compact Track Loaders

 SCL1000

-Choosing the Right Skid Steer Loader
+Choosing the Right Skid Steer or Compact Track Loader

 Consider Tires vs Tracks

 Kubota’s SSV65 and SSV75 are wheeled skid steers suited for paved or hard-packed surfaces.
-They offer good mobility, lower initial cost, and faster transport speeds.
-For soft ground or rough terrain, consider the Kubota SVL65-2 or SVL75-3 track models.
-These offer better flotation and stability, especially on uneven or wet ground.
-They’re a reliable compact track loader NS or NB crews can use year-round.
+They offer excellent mobility, lower initial cost, and faster transport speeds.
+For soft ground, mud, or rough terrain, consider a Kubota compact track loader (CTL) like the SVL65-2 or SVL75-3.

 Match Rated Capacity and Horsepower to the Job

-If your work involves lifting heavy pallets, running demanding attachments, or moving bulk material, look at models like the Kubota SVL97-3 with an ROC of over 4,900 lbs and nearly 100 HP.
-For mid-size work, the SSV65 handles up to 1,950 lbs, while the SSV75 boosts capacity to 2,690 lbs.
-These models strike a solid balance of power and transportability.
+If your work involves lifting heavy pallets or running demanding attachments, look at high-capacity compact track loaders like the Kubota Kubota SVL97-3 which boasts an ROC of over 4,900 lbs and nearly 100 HP.
+For mid-size work on solid ground, the SSV65 handles up to 1,950 lbs, while the SSV75

 Check for Attachment Compatibility